shahLLL/ha-3tier-webapp/README.md

 # HA-3TIER-WEBAPP
-This repository contains Terraform infrastructure code for a highly available 3 tier web application.
+This repository contains Terraform infrastructure code for a highly available 3 tier web application, deployed on AWS.
 ## Overview

 ## Pre-requistites